jessicafeng825/Hui-feng-Portfolio/content/home/experience.md

     description: |2
        Responsibilities include:

-        -Research on water shading related technologies and develop offline FFT water.
+        ◎Research on water shading related technologies and develop offline FFT water.

-        -Develop an analysis and debugging tool for the Overdraw rate of the mobile game terminal.
+        ◎Develop an analysis and debugging tool for the Overdraw rate of the mobile game terminal.

-        -Use Snapdragon Profiler to reproduce and analyze the effects of mobile games.
+        ◎Use Snapdragon Profiler to reproduce and analyze the effects of mobile games.

-        -Achieve the character cartoon rendering outline, cel shading, and multi-light source shadows under the URP pipeline.
+        ◎Achieve the character cartoon rendering outline, cel shading, and multi-light source shadows under the URP pipeline.

 design:
   columns: '2'